-For the financial year 2017/18, FSS has a confirmed resource budget of £15.3 million (net) as part of the wider provision for the Scottish Administration.
-The net resource budget allows FSS to deliver its primary functions, however our operation costs exceed this amount by approximately £3.5 million.
+For the financial year 2018/19, FSS initial resource budget was £15.3 million (net).
+In year FSS bid for additional funds through the EU Exit Consequentials budget exercise.
+FSS was awarded £885k additional funds and this was confirmed in the Autumn Budget Review (ABR) in October.
+The revised resource budget is reflected in this document and allows FSS to deliver its primary functions as well as additional work required to prepare for Brexit.
+Our gross costs exceed this amount by approximately £3.4 million.
 This funding gap is addressed by the income we receive from industry and other parts of Government through the charging for official controls.